mscdex/node-imap/README.md

 node-imap is an IMAP module for [node.js](http://nodejs.org/) that provides an asynchronous interface for communicating with an IMAP mail server.

+This module does not perform any magic such as auto-decoding of messages/attachments or parsing of email addresses (node-imap leaves all mail header values as-is).
+If you are in need of this kind of extra functionality, check out andris9's [mime.js](http://github.com/andris9/mailparser/blob/master/mime.js) (requires [node-iconv](http://github.com/bnoordhuis/node-iconv)) set of functions, part of his [mailparser](http://github.com/andris9/mailparser) module.

 Requirements
 ============